momentummodules/GradleVersion/README.md

 Simple gradle scripts for android build versioning.
 It generates a unified versionCode and versionName.

+It supports up to 100 minor versions per major version and 1000 patch versions per minor version.

 ## Installation
 Simply add this script to your build.gradle with this command